AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 >
 >If you are using Google Chrome and have the [Visual Experience Composer (VEC) helper extension](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/vec-helper-browser-extension.html?lang=en) installed, make sure the **Inject Target Libraries** setting is disabled.
 Enabling this setting will result in extra Target requests.

-1. Open the Adobe Experience Platform debugger browser extension
+1. Open the Adobe Experience Platform Debugger browser extension
 1. Go to the [Luma demo site](https://luma.enablementadobe.com/content/luma/us/en.html) and use the debugger to [switch the tag property on the site to your own development property](validate-with-debugger.md#use-the-experience-platform-debugger-to-map-to-your-tags-property)
 1. Reload the page
 1. Select the **[!UICONTROL Network]** tool in the debugger